sakshamarora97/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms
-Implementation of Algorithms from Scratch
+Implementation of different Machine Learning Algorithms from Scratch

 kmeans.ipynb contains a full visual solution of how the k-means algorithm works.
 It can be tweaked to create synthetic data for different number of clusters